cgustave/fgtconfig/README.md

 </loop>
 ```

-This loop will go through 6 iterations where $1 and $2 would be replaced with the following values:
+Example : this loop will go through 6 iterations where $1 and $2 would be replaced with the following values:
 ```
    1 :    $1='fortianalyzer'  ;   $2='fortinet'
    2 :    $1='fortianalyzer2' ;   $2='fortinet'